fg-research/website/docs/_sources/blog/product/posts/inception-time-epilepsy-recognition.rst.txt

 Now that the training dataset is available in an accessible S3 bucket, we can train the model.
 We train an ensemble of 5 models, where each model has 6 blocks.
 We set the number of filters of each convolutional layer in each block equal to 32.
-We train each model for 100 epochs with a batch size of 256 and a learning rate of 0.001.
+We run the training for 100 epochs with a batch size of 256 and a learning rate of 0.001.

 .. code:: python